ejpsoil/inspire_soil_gpkg_template/Version1.1-RC/sql/README.md

     - **Data Definition Language (DDL):** Instructions to create tables and their relationships.
     - **Data Manipulation Language (DML):** Instructions to populate the `codelist` table with the necessary codelists required for its functionality.

-- Some constraints have been managed through both form management and trigger creation.
+- Some constraints have been managed through both form management and trigger creation, in order to:
-    - On one hand, we aim to assist user data entry.
+    - assist user data entry.
-    - On the other hand, the presence of triggers at the engine level ensures data integrity in case of massive data entry.
+    - ensures data integrity in case of massive data entry.

 ---